Official Competition Details, Rules and Format

 International recognition of all participating teams through AUVSI and SAE publications.

-Special recognition for the vehicles will be held at the Association for Unmanned Vehicle Systems International’s Unmanned Systems North America 2009 Symposium & Exhibition Held at Washington Convention Center in Washington, DC on August 10TH – 13TH, 2009
+Student Teams are Invited to Display Their Vehicles at The Association for Unmanned Vehicle Systems International’s Unmanned Systems North America 2011 Symposium & Exhibition Held at Washington Convention Center in Washington, District of Columbia on August 16TH – 19TH, 2011

 All teams are invited to display the winning vehicles in the AUVSI exhibit halls.